janmarkuslanger/julang/README.md

 # julang
-Programming language written in go
+Programming language written in go for learning